 Such was the situation in France in the seventeenth century.
-The feudal way of production was decaying, and the landed nobility had, like the Church, lost its capacity for autonomous political existence when faced with the new organs of state control backed up by the burgeoning power of money.
-They instead became the footmen of royalty, supports holding up absolutism.
-An ever-growing number of nobles joined the court: there they became something like high-end lackeys to the king, who in turn took it to himself to ensure their material prosperity.
-No longer obstacles to absolutism, the high nobility and clergy increasingly came to be supports of it.
+The feudal way mode of production was decaying, and the landed nobility had, like the Church, lost its capacity for autonomous political existence when faced with the new organs of state control, backed up by behind which stood?
+(1) the burgeoning power of money.
+They instead became the footmen of royalty, supports supporters?
+(2) holding up absolutism.
+An ever-growing number of nobles joined the court: there they became something like high-end luxuriant lackeys to the king, who in turn took it to upon himself to ensure their material prosperity.
+No longer obstacles to absolutism, the high nobility and clergy increasingly came to be supporters of it.